boudr/mongomod/README.md

 Note: I am currently building and testing this against the Ubuntu environment.
 MMV..

-Some Don'ts:
-* DO NOT run this module with a dockerized server.
-For some reason, it doesn't play nice with boost.
-* DO NOT run this module on a 64 bit server UNLESS you know what you are doing with packages and have the correct libboost-all-dev packages installed.
+DO NOT run this module on a 64 bit server UNLESS you know what you are doing with packages and have the correct libboost-all-dev packages installed.

 Steps:
 * Step 1: Download the libmongoclient.so and gmsv_mongomod_linux.dll